jrc13245/simpleAuras/README.md

 ### SuperWoW commands:
 /sa update X - force aura durations updates (1 = learn aura durations.
 Default: 0)

-/sa learn X Y - manually set duration Y for aura with ID X.
+/sa learn X Y - manually set duration Y of spellID X cast by current target.

+/sa showlearned X - shows new AuraDurations learned in chat (1 = show.
+Default: 0)

+/sa delete 1 - Delete all learned AuraDurations of your target (or use 'all' instead of 1 to delete all durations).

 ## Settings (/sa)